RoadrunnerWMC/ndspy/docs/source/api/soundSequence-events.rst

     :base class: :py:class:`SequenceEvent`

-    A sequence event that performs a "shift" operation on a variable.
-It's unclear what exactly that means.
-This is sequence event type 0xB5.
+    A sequence event that left-shifts a variable by a given value.
+If the value is negative, it is right-shifted (arithmetic, not logical) instead.
+This is sequence event type 0xB4.

     :param variableID: The initial value for the :py:attr:`variableID` attribute.